Cork to Oz during the pandemic: ‘Harvest 2020 better be worth it’

 From west Cork to Perth

-Last Friday (September 11), Shorten finished up his job, in which he had been working as a tractor technical specialist with CLAAS UK.
-Having been working from home in west Cork since the pandemic began, he was in Dublin Airport for 6:00am on Saturday for the first leg of the journey to Western Australia.
+Shorten finished up his job as a tractor technical specialist with CLAAS UK on a Friday.
+The next day he was in Dublin Airport for 6:00am for the first leg of the journey to Western Australia.

 The first flight took him and Power to London Heathrow – which was “all over the place”, according to Shorten.